Modern Languages and Cultures – Chinese Immersion

-This immersion is closed to students majoring in applied modern language and culture who have chosen the Chinese language track, and those majoring in international and global studies who have chosen an area of study in Chinese language, a field specialization in Asia, or are native fluent speakers of Chinese.
+- This immersion is closed to students majoring in applied modern language and culture who have chosen the Chinese language track; majoring in international and global studies who have chosen an area of study in Chinese language, a field specialization in Asia; or are native fluent speakers of Chinese.

-The program code for Modern Languages and Cultures - Chinese Immersion is CHINESE-IM.
+The plan code for Modern Languages and Cultures – Chinese Immersion is CHINESE-IM.

 Beginning Chinese II